-Included test messages These messages are ripped from the call flow examples in an old version of the RFC.
+Included test messages Some of these messages are ripped from the call flow examples in an old version of the RFC and others are created to test a specific feature of megaco.

 Measurement tool directory name Be sure not no name the directory containing the measurement binaries starting with 'megaco-', e.g. megaco-meas.
 This will confuse the erlang application loader (erlang applications are named, e.g. megaco-1.0.2).